scrapy-plugins/scrapy-splash/README.rst

 * ``SPLASH_COOKIES_DEBUG`` is ``False`` by default.
   Set to ``True`` to enable debugging cookies in the ``SplashCookiesMiddleware``.
-  This option is similar to ``COOKIES_DEBUG`` for the built-in scrapy cookies middleware: it logs sent and received cookies for all requests.
+  This option is similar to ``COOKIES_DEBUG`` for the built-in Scrapy cookies middleware: it logs sent and received cookies for all requests.
 * ``SPLASH_LOG_400`` is ``True`` by default - it instructs to log all 400 errors from Splash.
 They are important because they show errors occurred